-The Supervisor shall certify the completion of the thesis (which includes the separate abstract) and its assessment by completing and signing the "Certification of Thesis Completion Form" (Attachment 3).
+The Supervisor shall certify the completion of the thesis (which includes the separate abstract) and its assessment by completing and signing the "Certification of Thesis Completion" form (Attachment 3).
 The name of the Second Reader is recorded, but the signature of the Second Reader is not required on the Certification form.
-The Supervisor shall submit this form by June 1 or by September 1 (in the event of an extension) to the Director for Master's Theses.
+The Supervisor shall submit this form by June 1.
+Any student who does not complete the thesis and submit the required documentation by the June 1 deadline, as outlined in this Guide, shall not be considered for graduation that year.
+Completion of the thesis includes submission of the required copies (including the separate abstract) and finalized arrangements for submitting a bound copy of the thesis and the separate abstract to the library (see the section below, "Academic Publication of the Thesis).